My Favorite Things About Electric Clocks

 A page with lots of information about Heathkit clocks

 For most of my life, I have been fascinated by clocks.
 Ever since I was a baby, I had an affinity for timepieces.
 Even the subject of time travel has had an allure to me (not too surprisingly, Back To The Future is one of my favorite movies of all time).
 I have been collecting clocks of all shapes and sizes most of my life, and have always liked having a large array of them set up at one time (much like Doc Brown's experiment as seen at the beginning of Back To The Future).
 In the past few years, my collection has focused largely on clocks which are powered and synchronized by the AC power line.
-Currently, I have around 47 line-powered clocks, 13 of which are mechanical-analog, 9 of which are mechanical-digital, 18 of which are LED/LCD/fluorescent-digital, and 7 of which are other digital.
-I also own a Casio "Wave Ceptor" wristwatch which receives calibration signals from the WWVB station in Fort Collins, CO, and helps keep the clocks in close synchronization (though they tend to drift a few seconds ahead or behind WWV, due to a slight inaccuracy in the supplied line frequency).
+Currently, I have around 73 line-powered clocks, 28 of which are mechanical-analog, 15 of which are mechanical-digital, 23 of which are LED/LCD/fluorescent-digital, and 7 of which are other digital.
+I also own a Casio "Wave Ceptor" DBC-W150 wristwatch (seen here) which receives calibration signals from the WWVB station in Fort Collins, CO, and helps me keep the clocks in close synchronization (though they tend to drift a few seconds ahead or behind WWV, due to a slight inaccuracy in the supplied line frequency).

 Analog